moiseevigor/moiseevigor.github.io/_appendices/2026-07-10-cosmic-web-B5-reading-gas-maps.md

 electron rest energy, $$n_e$$ the electron density and $$T_e$$ the electron temperature. y is dimensionless and, usefully, independent of redshift: a parcel of hot gas contributes the same y whether nearby or distant.
-Galaxy clusters reach y ~ 10⁻⁴–10⁻⁵; the warm–hot intergalactic medium (WHIM) expected in filaments sits near y ~ 10⁻⁸ — a hundred times below the noise per pixel of the all-sky Planck y map.
+Galaxy clusters reach y ~ 10⁻⁴–10⁻⁵; the warm–hot intergalactic medium (WHIM, gas at 10⁵–10⁷ K) sits near y ~ 10⁻⁸ for the *stacked LRG-pair bridges* targeted here (prominent individual intercluster bridges reach 10⁻⁷–10⁻⁶) — around a hundred times below the noise per pixel of the all-sky Planck y map. tSZ is the filament probe of choice because y scales with gas density $$n_e$$ to the first power, where X-ray emission scales as
+$$n_e^2$$ and so collapses in diffuse gas.
 Both maps used in the series are component-separated y maps: Planck (10′ beam) and the Atacama Cosmology Telescope's ACT DR6 (1.6′ beam), where the beam is the instrument's angular resolution.